liliane-sys/LA-GRID/README.md

 ### Wildfire Data

-Live feed of active wildfire incidents in California from CAL FIRE Incident API, California Department of Forestry and Fire Protection (https://www.fire.ca.gov/incidents/).
+Live feed of active wildfire incidents in California from CAL FIRE Incident API, California Department of Forestry and Fire Protection.
 Covers all state, federal, and county-managed incidents reported to CAL FIRE.
 Data is fetched via corsproxy.io to resolve browser cross-origin restrictions.
 Coverage includes incidents of 10+ acres; very small or unreported fires may not appear.
 Dashboard auto-refreshes every 5 minutes.

 ### Infrastructure Data